Philly Cheese Steak Crock Pot Recipe

 - Soup — tomato soup or French onion alongside a half sandwich is a great cold-weather pairing

-Refrigerator: Store the cooked meat and vegetable mixture (without buns or assembled sandwiches) in an airtight container for up to 4 days.
-Keep the buns and cheese separate.
+Refrigerator: Store the cooked meat and vegetable mixture (without the buns or assembled sandwiches) in an airtight container for up to 4 days.
+Keep the buns and cheese stored separately.

-Freezer: The meat mixture freezes well for up to 3 months.
-Cool completely, then freeze in a zip-top bag with as much air removed as possible.
+Freezer: The meat mixture can be frozen for 3 months; cool fully and then freeze in a zip-top bag, removing as much air as possible.
+To serve, thaw in the fridge overnight and reheat.

 Do I have to brown the meat first?

-I’d push back on skipping it.
-The browning step takes five minutes and adds a layer of flavor — color, depth, the toasty edges that survive the long braise — that you simply don’t get from a raw roast going straight into the slow cooker.
+I would disagree on skipping it.
+Browning only takes about five minutes and adds so much flavor — color, depth, the toasted edges that survive the long braise — that you won’t get from a raw roast just going straight into the slow cooker.

-If you’re genuinely pressed for time, it still works without it.
-But if you have five minutes in the morning, use them here.
+If you have time constraints, it can still work without the time window, but if you can spare five minutes in the morning, use them here.

 Can I use a different cut of beef?

-Flank steak works but cooks faster; check at 6 hours.
-Round steak is the original choice because it’s affordable and the long braise handles the toughness.
+Certainly.
+Chuck roast is a great alternative — it has more fat marbling and shreds even easier after 8 hours.
+Flank steak does work but cooks faster; check it at 6 hours.
+Round steak is the original choice because it is cheap, and the long braise handles the toughness.

 What if I don’t have Italian dressing mix?

-Make your own: 1 teaspoon each of garlic powder, onion powder, dried oregano, and dried basil, plus 1/2 teaspoon salt and 1/2 teaspoon sugar.
-It won’t be identical but it gets close.
+You could try ranch seasoning, it will change the flavor some but could work.
+Just mix together 1 teaspoon of each garlic powder, onion powder, dried oregano, dried basil, plus 1/2 teaspoon of salt and 1/2 teaspoon of sugar.
+It will be close, but not exact.

 Can I cook this on high instead of low?

-Yes — cook on high for 4-5 hours.
-Low and slow is preferred because it gives the tough connective tissue in round steak more time to break down properly, but high for 4-5 hours works when you need dinner faster.
+Yes, cook on high for 4-5 hours.
+For tough, connective tissue in round steak to break down properly, low and slow is preferred.
+However, high for 4-5 hours does work if you need dinner quicker.

 What cheese is most authentic?

-Provolone has become the most common home-cook choice and it’s what I use.
-Use whichever you prefer; the beef is the star either way.
+In Philadelphia, the classic option is American cheese or Cheez Whiz — not provolone.
+American melts the smoothest and is the easiest to use under the broiler.
+Provolone has become the most common home-cook choice and it's what I use.
+Use whichever you like best; the beef is the star either way.

 Can I make this for a crowd?

-Keep the meat warm on the low setting and let people assemble their own sandwiches.
-This is one of the best slow cooker options for game day or casual entertaining — the work is done before anyone arrives.
+Certainly!
+Just double the recipe and use a 6-quart crockpot or larger.
+You can keep the meat warm on the low setting and let guests make their own sandwiches.
+This slow cooker option is perfect for game days or casual get-togethers.
+You do all the work before anyone arrives!

 - Crock Pot French Dip Sandwiches — another slow cooker beef sandwich, with au jus for dipping